apisnetworks/rbenv-usergems/README.markdown

 4. And you're done.

-Note: with rbenv-usergems, you do NOT have to setup a ~/.rbenv as you would in a normal rbenv installation.
+Note: with rbenv-usergems, you do NOT have to setup a `~/.rbenv` as you would in a normal rbenv installation.

 ## Usage

 Use rbenv commands and install gems as you normally would.
-Instead of using 'rbenv rehash', use 'rbenv usergems-rehash'.
+Instead of using `rbenv rehash`, use `rbenv usergems-rehash`.

-A gem directory is created for each of your rubies under ~/.rbenv-usergems.
+A gem directory is created for each of your rubies under `~/.rbenv-usergems`.

     ~/.rbenv-usergems
       shims